pinecone-field/PineStream/workshop/instruqt/04-semantic-search/assignment.md

     In this challenge, you will:
     - Implement vector similarity search using dense and sparse embeddings
     - Implement hybrid search combining the dense and sparse results
-    - Add intelligent re-ranking using Pinecone's reranker
+    - Add intelligent reranking using Pinecone's reranker
 tabs:
 - id: rmo5j8ivorr4
   title: IDE